TheArturthur/CoppermindScraper/Cosmere/Identity.md

 Storing Identity makes one more susceptible to being affected by many things in the cosmere, including [[Forgery\|Forgery]].
 When a human is soulstamped, the transformation lasts a relatively short period of time, and the best crafted stamps last approximately a day.
 This is due to the fact that the Identity of a person, as opposed to an object, is constantly growing, changing and shifting.

 ### Shallan
+Shallan is able to absorb other Radiant's Surgebinding, such as absorbing the Stormlight Lashing her in place by the Windrunner [[Drehy\|Drehy]].
+She appears to be doing this by mimicking his Identity.
-There is a "pretty tenuous" link between Identity and the different parts of Shallan.
+There is a "pretty tenuous" link between Identity and the different aspects of Shallan.

 ### Singer forms
 Identity and Connection are involved with the [[Singer\|singers']] ability to [[/wiki/Singers#Forms]].
 If a singer's Identity and Connection is stolen, they will change into slaveform.